phuijse/dvc-tutorial/README.md

 In this case we modified the DT hyperparameter `criterion` at run time.
 If you do `dvc exp show` again you will say the experiment under `main`

-We can set a queue of experiments using the `--queue` flag on `dvc exp run` and then calling
+We can set a queue of experiments using the `--queue` flag, for example

+    dvc exp run --set-param train.max_depth=1,10,100 --queue

+**Note:** Parameters support ranges, in this case we have set three experiments in the queue.

+**Note:** Several parameters can be changed calling the `--set-param` (`-S`) flag multiple times.
+We can do hyperparameter grid search with DVC in one line.

+Once we have filled the queue with our desired experiments we can run them with

-    dvc exp run --run-all --jobs P
+    dvc queue start --jobs P

-where `P` is the amount of parallel tasks
+where `P` is the amount of parallel tasks.
+We can stop the processes with `dvc queue stop` and check if jobs have finished succesfully with `dvc queue status`.

 Experiments are not tracked (non-permament).
+At this point we should inspect which experiment came up better using `dvc exp show` and then we can either:

-We can update our workspace with a particular experiment using `dvc exp apply` or we can create permament branches for an experiment with `dvc exp branch`.
-We can clean experiments with `dvc exp gc`.
+- Update our workspace with a particular experiment using `dvc exp apply` and commit its results

-**Note:** Experiments can be shared by pushing/pulling them to a remote
+- Create a permament branch for an experiment with `dvc exp branch`.

+Once we have commited the ones we are interested in, we can clean-up the rest with `dvc exp gc`.

+**Note:** If you need to share the full set of experiments you can use `dvc exp push/pull`